 “Statutory Interpretation from the Agency Perspective” (under review)

-“Predicting Deference in Appellate Court Cases” (paper to be uploaded shortly)
+“Predicting Deference in Appellate Court Cases”

 I use the case of the NLRB to set forth theoretical explanations of when the appellate courts will defer to an agency.
 Using a database of over 1,300 appellate court cases, I then evaluate my hypotheses statistically to assess the extent to which political, economic and legal characteristics of decisions impact the court’s decision whether or not to defer to the agency or whether to issue a counter-ideological ruling.
 I find that partisanship impacts outcomes but that there are other legal and sociological factors that also impact decision-making.
 In particular, I find that female judges are more likely to issue counter-ideological rulings even when controlling for other legal, economic and sociological variables and that in some circuits, having a female colleague may actually decrease the propensity to vote in a counter-ideological fashion.
 The results contribute to important debates in bureaucratic politics about the amount of deference that the appellate courts should give to agency decisions.

 “Political Decision Making at the National Labor Relations Board: An Empirical Examination of the Board’s Decisions through the Clinton and Bush Years,” Berkeley Journal of Employment and Labor Law 37:2 (Spring 2016)